 - Lightly cover the dough with a kitchen towel while it rises.

-- If the rolls brown too quickly, cover them loosely with foil to prevent them from getting too dark.
+- If the rolls brown too quickly, cover them loosely with foil to prevent them from getting too dark

 - Cover the prepared cinnamon rolls in a greased 9×13-inch dish with plastic wrap and refrigerate for up to 24 hours.

 - To bake, remove the rolls from the oven (leave the water in the oven) and preheat the oven to the temperature specified in the recipe.
+The hot water will help to create steam and keep the rolls soft and fluffy as they bake.

 - Bake according to the recipe instructions.